pumpan/pcpremake/readmefillraidbots.md

 🛠 Improvements:

-    🆕 Edited: you can now use /frb (bossname or part of bossname eg: ony) instead of /frb fill
+    🆕 Edited: you can now use /frb (bossname or part of bossname eg: ony) instead of /frb fill 🆕 Edited: you can now use /frb (bossname or part of bossname eg: ony) instead of /frb fill

 **FillRaidBots 2.1.0**